kukwang/Token-Merging-with-Class-Importance-Score/README.md

 #  Token Merging with Class Importance Score

-Pytorch Implementation of ToMeCIS from our paper in IECON 2023 (Not published yet)
+Pytorch Implementation of ToMeCIS from our paper in IECON 2023
 *   Kwangsoo Seol, Sidong Roh, Kiseok Chung

 ## Visualization